 |Plant Type||Deciduous perennial|

 Ginseng grows best in soil that is moist and well-drained, with plenty of organic matter and calcium (the trees mentioned above release calcium into the soil).
 The site should not be too wet, so flat sites that have a history of flooding are not suitable.
-Leaf litter is good natural mulch and nutrient for ginseng so choose s pot where leaf litter is plentiful.
+Leaf litter is a good natural mulch and nutrient for ginseng so choose to plant where leaf litter is plentiful.
 Ginseng will not grow in heavy compacted or clay soil.